 Port POP3 The port number on the POP3 server.
 This is usually port 110.

-Port SMTP The port number on the SMTP
+Port SMTP The port number on the SMTP server.

-server.
 This is usually port 25.

-DNS The IP address of your Domain
+DNS address The IP address of your Domain Name Server.
+SMTP authenticat.
+SMTP authentication is usually set to Off.

-iddress Name Serve

-SMTP authentication is usually set to off.
 Contact your provider for more information.